FluidNumerics/feq-parse/README.md

 `feq-parse` can be installed using either CMake, [Fortran Package Manager (fpm)](https://github.com/fortran-lang/fpm), or with [Spack](https://spack.io).

 ### Prerequisites
 All you need is a Fortran compiler that is compliant with the Fortran 2008 standard and supports C interoperability.
-You can see which compilers are regularly tested on the [Github actions page](https://github.com/FluidNumerics/feq-parse/actions/workflows/ci.yml)
+You can see which compilers are regularly tested on the [Github actions page](https://github.com/FluidNumerics/feq-parse/actions/workflows/ci.yml).
+Additionally, the table below lists the [supported compilers](#supported-compilers)

 If you are installing with CMake, you will need to have CMake version 3.0.2 or greated